ZhangGongjie/ZhangGongjie.github.io/_pages/about.md

 Biography
 ------
 Dr. Gongjie Zhang is an AI research scientist with DAMO Academy, Alibaba Group.
-He obtained his Ph.D. degree from Nanyang Technological University (NTU), Singapore, in 2022, under the supervision of Prof. Shijian Lu.
-Before that, he received his B.Eng. degree from Northeastern University, China, in Jun 2018.
+He obtained his Ph.D. degree from Nanyang Technological University (NTU), Singapore, under the supervision of Prof. Shijian Lu.
+Before that, he received his B.Eng. degree from Northeastern University, China.

 His research interests include humanoid robots and embodied AI, with a focus on the enhancement of _multi-modal large language model (MLLM)_ to accurately perceive and predict in open 3D environments.